- Home

 This acceptance can not only help you to let go of negativity and worry, but it can provide more headspace to focus on what you can control, and on the positives in your life.

 A good place to start when trying to break free from negativity and find a more positive path is to make a list of all the things that you’re most grateful for.
-Try to look at the list daily or weekly, and add to it as often as you can.
+Try to look at the list frequently and add to it as often as you can.

 Our articles, How to learn the skill of optimism and How practising gratitude can lead to a happier life, have plenty more tips on how to adopt a more positive mindset.
-You may also like to have a read of our mindfulness guide, or join a mindfulness meditation over on Rest Less Events.
+You may also like to read our mindfulness guide or join a mindfulness meditation over on Rest Less Events.

 2. Start with a smile